 The 6A342-5 Code Isolation unit can be used in Genrakode single (fixed) polarity code systems.
 A single polarity code system must have the same received and transmitted polarities to use this Code Isolation unit.
 Most rate code systems (75, 120, 180 ppm) are of this type.

-Figure 5-21: Code Isolation Unit In a Single Polarity Code System
+Figure 5-21: Code Isolation Unit In a Single Polarity Code System use number 6 AWG wires to terminals 1 and 2 on the isolation units.

 5.10.5.5 GRS Trakode (Dual Polarity) Systems